Battle of Sahagún: Aftermath

-Moore's attack against Soult ended with the battle of Sahagun because the main French forces were approaching.
+Moore's attack against Soult ended with the Battle of Sahagún because the main French forces were approaching.
 He started instead the long, painful and almost disastrous British retreat ending with the Battle of Corunna, at the port on the Galician coast.
-The presence of the British army had, as Moore intended, focused Napoleon's attention upon it allowing the Spanish forces some time to reorganise and regroup after the defeats they had suffered.
+The presence of the British army had, as Moore intended, focused Napoleon's attention upon it, allowing the Spanish forces some time to reorganise and regroup after the defeats they had suffered.

 The 15th Hussars' charge and subsequent victory meant that the French cavalry were reluctant to fight the British cavalry for the remainder of the campaign.
-The French 1st Provisional Chasseurs were so depleted by their losses at Sahagun that they were disbanded.
+The French 1st Provisional Chasseurs were so depleted by their losses at Sahagún that they were disbanded.

 The British Hussars were to gain one more victory over their French counterparts during the Corunna campaign when, on 29 December 1808, at the Battle of Benavente they drove Napoleon's elite Chasseurs à cheval of the Imperial Guard into the River Esla, capturing their commanding general, Lefebvre-Desnouettes.

 The 15th Hussars were awarded "Sahagun" as a Battle Honour, which is still celebrated today by The Light Dragoons and B Battery Royal Horse Artillery which is now part of 1st Regiment Royal Horse Artillery.